 I probably read more Blogs and posts than most folks.
 But that's my job.
-It helps to keep my finger on the pulse of what others are doing that works (and what doesn't too).
-Likewise, I can get a feel for what onliners like, react to and are looking for.
+It helps keep my finger on the pulse of what others are doing that works (and what doesn't).
+Likewise, I can get a feel for what onliners like, react to, and are looking for.

 New bloggers, in most cases, jump right in without thinking about how they will separate themselves from all the others already discussing that very same subject.
-Many take a bit of a naïve approach thinking that because they think it is a good idea and that they will be the one typing about it, that's good enough.
+Many take a bit of a naïve approach, thinking that because they think it is a good idea and will be the one typing about it, that's good enough.
 If only.

 What happens more times than not is after the initial launch, they run out of steam.
-We aren't adding posts on a consistent basis.
+We aren't adding posts consistently.
 We aren't offering any content that makes folks want to subscribe for more.
 Our visuals are flat.
 Nothing new.
 Nothing different.

 Yep.
-That's the hard part and what every single one of us, including myself, have to tackle.
+That's the hard part and what every single one of us, including myself, has to tackle.
 As they say, if it were that easy, everyone would succeed.

 How to Have a Blog Folks Want to Read

 How do you do this?
 We write about what our target market wants to know.
 Combined with a great user experience and eye-catching visuals.